Suicide usually results from the interaction of many factors, usually including depression.

 Suicidal behavior includes the following:

-Each year, about 1 million people attempt suicide.
-The number of attempts is about 15 to 20 times higher than the number of completed suicides.
+Each year in the United States, over 1 million people attempt suicide.
+There are about 25 attempts for every completed suicide.
 Many people make repeated attempts.
 However, only 5 to 10% of people who make an attempt eventually die by suicide.
 Attempted suicide is particularly common among adolescent girls.
-Girls aged 15 to 19 attempt suicide 100 times more often than boys in the same age group.
-Across all age groups, women attempt suicide two or three times as often as men, but men are four times more likely to die in their attempts.
+Girls aged 15 to 19 make 100 suicide attempts for every suicide completed, and they attempt suicide 100 times more often than boys.
+Across all age groups, women attempt suicide 2 or 3 times as often as men, but men are 4 times more likely to die in their attempts.
 Older people attempt suicide 4 times for every completed suicide.

 About one in six people who kill themselves leaves a suicide note, which sometimes provides clues as to why.

-Depression is involved in over 50% of attempted suicides.
-Marital problems, recent arrest or trouble with the law, unhappy or ended love affairs, disputes with parents (among adolescents), or the recent loss of a loved one (particularly among older people) may trigger the depression.
-Often, one factor, such as a disruption of an important relationship, is the last straw in a series of upsetting circumstances.
-However, depression can occur "out of the blue" particularly if there is a family history of a mood disorder or suicide.
+Depression, including the depression that is part of bipolar disorder, is involved in over 50% of attempted suicides and an even higher percentage of completed suicides.
+Depression can occur out of the blue, be triggered by a recent loss or other distressing event, or result from a combination of factors.
+In people with depression, marital problems, recent arrest or trouble with the law, unhappy or ended love affairs, disputes with parents or bullying (among adolescents), or the recent loss of a loved one (particularly among older people) may trigger a suicide attempt.
 The risk of suicide is higher if people with depression also have significant anxiety.

-People with certain general medical disorders may become depressed and attempt or complete suicide.
-Most disorders associated with increased suicide rates either directly affect the nervous system and brain (such as AIDS, multiple sclerosis, or temporal lobe epilepsy) or involve treatments that can cause depression (such as certain drugs used to treat high blood pressure).
+People with certain medical disorders may become depressed and attempt or complete suicide.
+Most disorders associated with increased suicide rates either directly affect the nervous system and brain (as occurs in AIDS, multiple sclerosis, temporal lobe epilepsy, head injuries) or involve treatments that can cause depression (such as certain drugs used to treat high blood pressure).

 In older people, about 20% of suicides may at least partly be a response to serious chronic and painful physical disorders.

-Depression may be intensified by the use of alcohol, which, in turn, makes suicidal behavior more likely.
+Use of alcohol may intensify depression, which, in turn, makes suicidal behavior more likely.
 Alcohol also reduces self-control.
-About 30% of people who attempt suicide drink alcohol before the attempt.
+About 30% of people who attempt suicide drink alcohol before the attempt, and about half of them are intoxicated at the time.
 Because alcoholism, particularly binge drinking, often causes deep feelings of remorse during dry periods, alcoholics are suicide-prone even when sober.

 The risk of suicide attempts is greatest in the month before starting antidepressant treatment, and the risk of death by suicide is no higher after antidepressants are started.
-However, antidepressants slightly increase the frequency of suicidal thoughts and behaviors (but not of completed suicide) in children, adolescents and young people.
-So parents of children and adolescents should be warned, and children and adolescents should be carefully monitored for side effects such as increased anxiety, agitation, restlessness, irritability, anger, or a shift into hypomania (when people feel full of energy and cheerful but are often easily irritated, distracted, and agitated) especially in the first few weeks after they start taking the drug.
+However, antidepressants slightly increase the frequency of suicidal thoughts and attempts (but not of completed suicide) in children, adolescents, and young people.
+So parents of children and adolescents should be warned, and children and adolescents should be carefully monitored for side effects such as increased anxiety, agitation, restlessness, irritability, anger, or a shift into hypomania (when people feel full of energy and cheerful but are often easily irritated, distracted, and agitated), especially during the first few weeks after they start taking the drug.

 When people with depression are given antidepressants, doctors take certain precautions to reduce the risk of suicidal behavior: